SciCatProject/scicatlive/services/backend/services/keycloak/README.md

 | Username  | Password | Group |
 | --------- | -------- | ----- |
 | oidc-user | password | aGroup|

+The users' groups are passed to SciCat backend via the OIDC ID Token, in the claim named `accessGroups` (an array of strings).
+The name of the claim can be configured either in [login-callbacks.js](../v3/config/login-callbacks.js) for v3 or with [environment variables](../v4/config/.oidc.env) for v4.